2014–15 Football League Cup: Southern section

-Numbers within brackets represent a team's league level in the 2014–15 season, level 1 being the Premier League, level 2 the Championship, and so on.

 Second round

-The 35 winners from Round One were joined by 13 teams from the Premier League (not taking part in European competitions), and the remaining two teams from the Championship (i.e. Norwich and Fulham, the two highest finishing relegated Premier league teams from last season).
+The 35 winners from Round One were joined by 13 teams from the Premier League (not taking part in European competitions), and the remaining two teams from the Championship (i.e. Norwich and Fulham, the two highest finishing relegated Premier League teams from last season).
 The remaining 7 Premier League teams participating in the UEFA Champions League or Europa League, received a bye into the third round.

 The draw for the second round took place on 13 August 2014.
 Ties were played during the week commencing 25 August 2014.

 Third round

 The seven Premier League teams participating in European club competition (UEFA Champions League or Europa League) – holders Manchester City, Arsenal, Chelsea, Everton, Hull City, Liverpool and Tottenham Hotspur – entered the tournament in this round.
 They were joined by the 25 winners from Round Two.

 The draw for the third round took place on 27 August 2014 live on Sky Sports.
 Ties were played during the week commencing 22 September 2014.